midory13/disulfide-analysis/README.md

 **Important note:** the atom types of the sulfur that are supported are: SG, S, SG1, SG2, SD; other types will not be recognised

-If you use this script, please do not forget to cite us:
+:star: If you use this script, please do not forget to cite us:
-Bodnar Y, Lillig CH, 2022, http://rcocf.de/
+Bodnar Y, Lillig CH, 2022, http://rcocf.de/ :star: